-Aside from waving a huge flag from the top of the Empire State Building. the easiest way is to take note of the best Twitter bios out there.
-Then, make yours one of them.
+Aside from waving a huge flag from the top of the Empire State Building. the easiest way is to take note what the pros are doing.

 So just sit back, relax and learn what you need to do… (Hint: It is actually quite easy)